Free Nonprofit Micro-eMBA Module #5

 Staff Your Board With Needed Skills

 2. Develop procedures for recruiting and orienting board members.
-Include steps to recruit members, orient members, get completed applications from board candidates and elect new members.
-Consider information in Guidelines for Recruiting New Board Members, Orienting New Members to Boards of Directors and Sample Board Application Form.
+Include steps to recruit members, orient members, get completed applications from board candidates, and elect new members.
+Consider the information in Guidelines for Recruiting New Board Members, Orienting New Members to Boards of Directors, and Sample Board Application Form.
 Have the entire board review the procedures for acceptance and authorization.

 3. Use your new procedures to begin recruiting new board members.
 (The size of the board is usually specified in the bylaws.
 You can recruit enough members to reach this size.
 If the size needs to be changed, consider a resolution to modify the bylaws.)